 Spinach leaves illi tered עלי תרד |

 Frozen Broccoli – ברוקולי מוקפאI had to forget all about the 10 oz boxes of chopped broccoli that were a staple in my American kitchen.
 I buy the 800 gram bags from the freezer case and I learned to slice the florets into smaller pieces for quiches and soups.
 I tried kitchen shears but a sharp knife on mostly defrosted florets works best.
 I’ve seen the price range by brand from 13 NIS to 40 NIS for the same amount of frozen broccoli.
-Bodek brand is available here but it’s the highest priced.
-You can find fresh Broccoli in Season. |
+Bodek brand is available here but it’s the highest priced. |

 Brussel sprouts kruv nitsanim – כרוב ניצניםFrozen only.
 Imported.
 Not widely available. |